nextstrain/ncov/narratives/ncov_sit-rep_2020-04-03.md

 This is also a powerful example of how comprehensive sequencing efforts and travel logging by one country can help us understand the local situation elsewhere, even for places that aren't yet generating sequencing data.
 <br><br>
 Looking at the cases sequenced in Iceland after reported travel to Austria, we see multiple clusters of closely related Austrian cases, sequenced over a short time period.
 This is most consistent with a scenario wherein there were multiple introductions into Austria.
-We can't be sure if the linked sequences represent community transmission in Austria or travelling partners linking together after exposure to the same strain.
+We can't be sure if the linked sequences represent community transmission in Austria or travel partners linking together after exposure to the same strain.
-<br>,<br>
+<br><br>
 Though shown in grey, the number of connections between different European countries is notable.
 Most European countries seem to have multiple introductions, so there is no 'simple' story for how the virus has spread through Europe - it was likely spreading widely weeks ago.